 If you’re searching for Puerto Escondido in full swing, the summer is the ticket.
 May to August feels the full brunt of southerlies from the Southern Ocean.
 That powers up the shore breaks on Zicatela and brings all the gun board-touting pros into town.
 Mornings are the best, with heavy sets pounding onto the beachfront.
 However, midday can get blazing hot and even catch some cross shores that mess it up a little.

 Ocean storms play a part in the action from September onwards.
 They could offer even more punch (not that it’s needed) down on Zicatela, but there’s also a chance they’ll just rough things up.
 Generally speaking, later in the season is more unpredictable with oncoming swells.
-Finally, November is the tail end of it all, offering a decent balance of big days and overheads for improving intermediates.
+November offers a decent balance of big days and overheads for improving intermediates.
+After that, it’s mainly smaller days for beginners and surf campers.

 Puerto Escondido surf shops